-Either all or a part of disability retirement pay could be exempt from Federal income tax, depending on when the Retired Soldier entered active duty, the cause of the disability, and the method elected to compute retired pay.
+All or a part of your disability retirement pay could be exempt from Federal income tax, depending on when you entered active duty, the cause of the disability, and the method elected to compute retired pay.

-The Tax Reform Act of 1976 made significant changes with respect to the tax-exempt status of disability retired pay for persons who first entered a uniformed service on or after September 24, 1975.
-For these persons, retired pay is tax-exempt only if all of it is based on the percentage of disability and the disability is the direct result of one of the following: armed conflict, extra-hazardous service, simulated war, or an instrumentality of war.
+The Tax Reform Act of 1976 made significant changes with respect to the tax-exempt status of disability retired pay for persons who first entered a uniformed service on or after 24 September 1975.
+For these persons, retired pay is tax-exempt only if all of it is based on the percentage of disability and the disability is the direct result of one of the following: armed conflict, hazardous service, simulated war, or an instrumentality of war.

-For persons who entered a uniformed service on or before September 25, 1975, all retired pay is taxexempt if it is all based on a percentage of disability.
-When retired pay is based on years of service, taxexempt is the portion of it equal to the amount the person would get if retired pay were computed solely on the basis of disability.
+If you entered a uniformed service on or before 25 September 1975, all of your retired pay is tax-exempt if it is all based on a percentage of disability.
+When retired pay is based on years of service, tax-exempt is the portion of it equal to the amount you would get if retired pay were computed solely on the basis of disability.
 The balance is taxable.

 6-4.
-Concurrent Retirement and Disability Pay (CRDP):
+Concurrent Retirement and Disability Pay (CRDP).

-CRDP is a restoration of retired pay for retirees with service-connected disabilities.
+CRDP is a restoration of retired pay for Retired Soldiers with service-connected disabilities.
 It is taxed in the same manner as your retired pay, and it is normally considered taxable income.
-See paragraph 5-13 of this publication for more information regarding CRDP.
+See paragraph 5-12 of this publication for more information regarding CRDP.

 6-5.
-Combat Related Special Compensation (CRSC)
+Combat Related Special Compensation (CRSC).

 CRSC is a special compensation for combat-related disabilities.
-It is a tax free entitlement that you will be paid each month along with any retired pay you may already be receiving.
-See paragraph 5-12 of this publication for more information regarding CRSC.
+It is a tax free entitlement that you will be paid each month, if qualified, along with any retired pay you may already be receiving.
+See paragraph 5-11 of this publication for more information regarding CRSC.

 6-6.
-Former Spouse Deductions:
+Former Spouse Deductions.

-The retiree is not liable for taxes on payments made to their former spouse.
+Retired Soldiers are not liable for taxes on payments made to their former spouses.
 The Uniformed Services Former Spouse Protection Act (USFSPA) defines community property payments established in accordance with a court order and approved by the DFAS legal department as pre-tax deductions.